-The Indian Institute Public Health (IIPH) Shillong was established by the Public Health Foundation of India in collaboration with the Government of Meghalaya (GoM).
+The Indian Institute Public Health (IIPH) Shillong was established by the Public Health Foundation of India (PHFI) in collaboration with the Government of Meghalaya (GoM).
 The Institute aims to redress the limited institutional and systems capacity in public health in the northeast region of India.

 The mandate of IIPH Shillong include capacity strengthening and improving health outcomes through engagement in research, education, training, policy and advocacy activities that is relevant to the region and the country.